Alvah Augustus Eaton

 Alvah Augustus Eaton (November 20, 1865 – September 29, 1908) was an American botanist who described many species of pteridophytes, orchids and grass.

 Early life

 Eaton was born in Seabrook, New Hampshire, and moved to a family farm in Salisbury, Massachusetts when he was twelve.
 He finished a four-year high school education within two years at Putnam School in Newburyport.

 Career

 He worked as a teacher for a year in Seabrook, and for three more in California, along with farming.
 After returning to New England, he decided to become a florist due to pressure from poor health.
 He went on three field trips to Florida and one to Europe for the Ames Botanical Laboratory in Easton, Massachusetts.

 He was a member of the Linnean Fern Chapter, precursor to the American Fern Society.
 He frequently contributed to the Fern Bulletin and developed an Herbarium for the Society.
+Eaton issued the exsiccata-like series The genus Equisetum in North America.
+Fern Bulletin Distribution.
 Until his death in 1908, he was curator of the herbarium.